 As you leave the city on the boat to Turtle Island, look out for the Buli Sim Water Village.
 This is a village where local fisherman live in a community of wooden houses built on stilts on the water.
 In fact, the village now stands on the site of the original town of Sandakan.

-Visitors can visit this charming village.
-Take some time to wander along the wooden boardwalks by the houses or stop to sample the delicious seafood at one of the restaurants.
+Visitors are welcome at this charming village.
+Head along the wooden boardwalks to the houses or take time to sample some delicious seafood at one of the restaurants.

 Accommodation at Turtle Island, Borneo